keptn/keptn.github.io/content/docs/0.16.x/operate/advanced_install_options/index.md

 ## Advanced Install Options: Install Keptn using the Helm chart

 When executing `keptn install`, Keptn is installed via a Helm chart, which can also be done using the Helm CLI directly.
-Therefore, the [helm CLI](https://helm.sh) is required to execute of the following command:
+Therefore, the [helm CLI](https://helm.sh) is required to execute the following command:

 * *Install Keptn control-plane (with Continuous Delivery support and exposed on a LoadBalancer)*: